The personal training game is different then it was back in the mid 90′s. Yet 95% of all fitness trainers still do business the “old fashion way”.

 If you’re ready to stop selling personal training the old fashion way then check out the four rules to remember.

 Don’t sell packages.
 Sell results.
 Other trainers are in the fitness business, YOU should be in the outcome business.
-If you’re selling single session or small blocks of sessions then STOP selling personal training right now becuase you’re doing yourself and your clients a disservice.
+If you’re selling single session or small blocks of sessions then STOP selling right now because you’re doing yourself and your clients a disservice.
 Each time your client has to repurchase a personal training package from you is an opportunity to lose the sale.
 If you know that your clients needs to workout at least 3 days a week for the next 12 months to see the results they want then sell them what they NEED.
 After all you know best, right?

 This video does a really good job at teaching you how to sell personal training without feeling like you’re being pushy.

 Stop being a bill collector.
-If you’re not doing EFT (electronic fund transfer) from a credit card each month then you’re selling personal training the wrong way.
+If you’re not doing EFT (electronic fund transfer) from a credit card each month then you’re selling the wrong way.
 Stop collecting checks each month.
 Set your clients on a monthly recurring EFT program and let the billing happen automatically… and you focus on the things you’re good at which is getting your clients in the best shape possible.

 Most trainers who start selling personal training gravitate to single sessions or smaller packages because they feel its easier to sell.
 But the truth is it’s just as easy to sell long term (6 and 12 month) programs as it is to sell a handful of sessions.
 So rather than having to break a bad habit of selling personal training sessions by the handful, you’re better off jump right into the bigger, more results oriented programs that will give your clients the body they want and give you the financial security you want.